JunexQU/junexqu.github.io/publications.md

 ## Working Manuscript

 - **Junxi Qu, Tianren Yang, and Yang Zhou**.
-Multimodal transport network and urban population growth: A comprehensive evaluation in China.
-Drafted.
+Multimodal transport network and urban population growth: A comprehensive evaluation in China. *Under review in TRA*.
 - **Junxi Qu, Dan Lv and Yang Song**.
 Carbon Emissions in the Context of Multimodal Transport Networks: A Focus on Quantile Effects and Modal Interactions.
 - **Junxi Qu, Dan Lv, Jing Cao and Zitong Ren**.
 Insights from 40 Years of Global Population Growth and Urban Dynamics: The Roles of Borrowing Size and Agglomeration Shadow.
 Drafted.
+- **Junxi Qu & Si Qiao**.
+How Urban Vitality Shapes Cycling Behaviour in the Age of Dock-less Shared Bikes.
+Drafted.

 ## In Progress

 - **Junxi Qu & Tianren Yang**.
-Trade-embeded carbon emission in China.+
+Trade-embeded carbon emission in China.

 ## Journal Article